Toremifene: Side effects

 The side effects of toremifene are similar to those of tamoxifen.
 The most common side effect is hot flashes.
 Other side effects include sweating, nausea, vomiting, dizziness, vaginal discharge, and vaginal bleeding.
 In women with bone metastases, hypercalcemia may occur.
 Toremifene has a small risk of thromboembolic events.
 Cataracts, vision changes, and elevation of liver enzymes have been reported.
 The drug prolongs the QT interval and hence has a risk of potentially fatal dysrhythmias.
 The risk of dysrhythmias can be reduced by avoiding use in patients with hypokalemia, hypomagnesemia, pre-existing QT prolongation, and in those taking other QT-prolonging drugs.
 Because toremifene has estrogenic actions in the uterus, it can increase the risk of endometrial hyperplasia and endometrial cancer.

 Toremifene appears to be safer than tamoxifen.
 It has a lower risk of venous thromboembolism (VTE) (e.g., pulmonary embolism), stroke, and cataracts.
 The lower risk of VTE may be related to the fact tamoxifen decreases levels of the antithrombin III to a significantly greater extent than either 60 or 200 mg/day toremifene.

 Interactions

 Toremifene is a substrate of CYP3A4, a cytochrome P450 enzyme, and hence drugs that induce or inhibit this enzyme can respectively decrease or increase levels of toremifene in the body.
+In 2025, toremifene, along with the structurally related molecules tamoxifen and clomiphene, was reported to interact with tubulin and inhibit its polymerization.